aweber/avroconsumer/README.rst

 For applications that can share schema files, Avro datum provide small, contract based binary serialization format.
-Leveraging AMQP's ``Type`` message property to convey the Avro schema file for decoding the datum, the ``DatumConsumer`` extends Rejected's ``rejected.consumer.Consumer`` class adding automated deserialization of AMQP messages serialized as Avro datums.
+Leveraging AMQP's ``Type`` message property to convey the Avro schema file for decoding the datum, the ``DatumFileSchemaConsumer`` and ``DatumConsulSchemaConsumer`` classes extend Rejected's ``rejected.consumer.Consumer`` class adding automated deserialization of AMQP messages serialized as Avro datums.

 |Version| |Downloads| |License|